Mohammad-Mirasadollahi/Splunk_Sysmon_Auto_Deployment/README.md

 ## How to Use

 ### To Upgrade the Sysmon Version:
-1. Replace the `sysmon.exe` file in `TA-Sysmon-Binary/bin/`.
+1. Replace the `Sysmon.exe` file in `TA_Sysmon-Binary/bin/`.
-2. Update the version number in `TA-Sysmon-Binary/default/sysmon_version.conf`.
-3. On your Splunk Deployment Server, reload the deployment server (`./splunk reload deploy-server` or use the UI).
+2. On your Splunk Deployment Server, reload the deployment server (`./splunk reload deploy-server` or use the UI).
+The TA will be pushed, and the `deploy.bat` script will handle the upgrade.

 ### To Update the Sysmon Configuration:
-1. Edit your main configuration file: `TA-Sysmon-Config/bin/config.xml`.
+1. Edit your main configuration file: `TA_Sysmon-Config/bin/config.xml`.
 2. Reload the deployment server.
-The `TA-Sysmon-Config` app will be pushed to clients, and the new configuration will be applied.
+The `TA-Sysmon-Config` app will be pushed to clients, and the `update.bat` script will apply the new configuration.

 ---

 ## Logging & Troubleshooting

-All deployment actions are logged on the client machines for troubleshooting.
-All logs are forwarded to Splunk into the `sysmon` index by default.
+All deployment actions are logged on the client machines inside a dedicated Sysmon folder.
+The `inputs.conf` within each TA is configured to monitor these logs and the Sysmon Windows Event Log, forwarding all data to the `sysmon` index in Splunk by default.

-- **Installer/Upgrade Logs:** `C:\Windows\sysmon_installer.log`
+- **Installer/Upgrade Logs:** `C:\Windows\Sysmon\sysmon_installer.log`
-  - Generated by `TA-Sysmon-Binary`.
+  - Generated by `TA_Sysmon-Binary`.
-- **Configuration Update Logs:** `C:\Windows\sysmon_config_updater.log`
+- **Configuration Update Logs:** `C:\Windows\Sysmon\sysmon_config_updater.log`
-  - Generated by `TA-Sysmon-Config`.
+  - Generated by `TA_Sysmon-Config`.